operator-framework/operator-registry/README.md

 etcd                     27m
 ```

-Once loaded, you can query a particular package for it's Operators that it serves across multiple channels.
+Once loaded, you can query a particular package for its Operators that it serves across multiple channels.
 To obtain the default channel run:

 ```sh
 $ kubectl get packagemanifests etcd -o jsonpath='{.status.defaultChannel}'